TRACKING THE SUBJECT

 2018 - Audiovisual installation & publication

-TRACKING THE SUBJECT is a research-based audiovisual installation and textual publication by the Brussels based artists collective TRIPOT, that sets out to present the audience with the subjective memories of the experiences immigrants lived during the ‘illegal’ journey they undertook towards Western Europe.
+TRACKING THE SUBJECT is a research-based audiovisual installation and textual publication by the Brussels based artist collective TRIPOT, that sets out to present the audience with the subjective memories of the experiences immigrants lived during the ‘illegal’ journey they undertook towards Western Europe.
 The work aims to create a subjective counter narrative on the subject of the so-called “European migrant crisis”.

 Current political and media discourses consist mainly of statistical data, dramatic anecdotes and constructed threats, which at once victimize and alienate the refugee.
 Both perspectives result in a dehumanization of the depicted subject.
 Simultaneously the refugees themselves are confronted with an administrative system that puts the onus on their shoulders, forcing them to document their request for asylum solely with objective and verifiable facts.
 Being repeatedly approached on these ‘objective’ elements of their journey, many start incorporating and reproducing this self-objectified perspective which results in distancing themselves from their personal motives, experiences, thoughts and memories.